foc-fun/foc-docs/docs/getting-started/setup.md

 ## Initial Configuration

+# TODO: Change the organization from this to 1.
+Project structure 2. create config file 3. environment setup

 ### 1. Environment Setup

 Create a `.env` file in your project directory to configure foc-engine:

+# TODO: Add a note that this is only required for sepolia/mainnet deployments

 ```bash
 # .env